Cognitive Processing Therapy (CPT)

 The first phase consists of assessing the appropriateness of the individual for CPT (PTSD diagnosis, treatment priorities, etc.)

 In the third phase of CPT, processing the trauma involves identifying and allowing for the dissipation of the natural emotions related to the trauma as well as identifying those thoughts that are preventing recovery.
 These inaccurate statements are referred to as “stuck points” because they tend to keep the individuals “stuck” in PTSD and prohibit the recovery to normal functioning.
-After identifying stuck points, CPT therapists then delve more deeply into the cognitive component of the therapy by beginning to challenge identified stuck points through the use of open-ended questions, focusing initially on thoughts about self-blame and the patients attempts to go back and “rewrite” or undo the actual event.
+After identifying stuck points, CPT moves into the next phase, delving more deeply into the cognitive component of the therapy by beginning to challenge identified stuck points through the use of open-ended questions, focusing initially on thoughts about self-blame and the patients attempts to go back and “rewrite” or undo the actual event.
 Examples of stuck points could be “if I had only done X, then Y would not have happened,” “I always knew people in authority shouldn’t be trusted” or as a result of the traumatic event “I can’t trust anyone.”

-This cognitive restructuring process continues while honing cognitive techniques in identifying stuck points in larger trauma themes such as beliefs around safety, trust, power and control, self-esteem, and intimacy.
+This cognitive restructuring process continues while identifying stuck points in larger trauma themes such as beliefs around safety, trust, power and control, self-esteem, and intimacy.
 In this stage of therapy, the patient really takes over the reins in session and becomes his/her own therapist with the clinician acting in more of a consultant role.

 Finally, a review of the therapeutic journey and planning for the future including relapse prevention marks the conclusion of the therapy.

 CPT can be conducted in both individual and group settings or a combination of the two, and has been successfully delivered by telebehavioral health.